-The Company's net income is affected by the extent to which its actual claims experience is consistent with the assumptions used in establishing reserves for claims.
+The Company's net income is affected by the extent to which its actual claims experience differs from the assumptions used in establishing reserves for claims.
 Reserves for claims are established based on actuarial estimates of how much the Company will need to pay for reported claims, as well as claims which have been incurred but not yet reported.
 In addition, management considers factors such as the Company's historical claims experience, case reserve estimates on reported claims, large claims and other relevant factors in determining loss provision rates and the aggregate recorded expected liability for claims.
 Due to the nature of the underlying risks and the high degree of uncertainty associated with the determination of reserves for claims, the Company cannot determine precisely the amounts which it will ultimately pay to settle its claims.
 Such amounts may vary from the estimated amounts, particularly when those payments may not occur until well into the future.
 To the extent that actual claims experience is less favorable than the underlying assumptions used in establishing such liabilities, the Company could be required to increase reserves.
 Since title claims are often complex with widely varying dollar loss potentials, the ultimate exposure is often uncertain.
 Therefore, reserve estimates are subject to variability.
 Unfavorable economic conditions can lead to an increase in title insurance claims due to higher levels of defaults and foreclosures upon insured properties.
 In addition, the Company may experience unexpected large losses periodically which require an increase in loss reserves.

-Deterioration of economic and credit markets or economic uncertainty may cause a decline in the performance of the Company's investments and could have a material adverse affect on net income.
+Deterioration of economic and credit markets or economic uncertainty may cause a decline in the performance of the Company's investments and could have a material adverse impact on net income.

 The Company and its subsidiaries derive a substantial portion of their income from short-term investments and investments in investment grade municipal and corporate bonds and equity securities.
 The Company's investment policy is designed to balance the competing objectives of asset quality and investment income.
 Changes in general economic conditions, interest rates, activity levels in securities markets and other external factors could adversely affect the value of the Company's investment portfolio and, in turn, the Company's operating results and financial condition.
 In recent years, economic and credit market conditions have adversely affected the ability of some issuers of debt securities to repay their obligations and have affected the market values of the underlying securities.
-If the carrying value of the Company's investments exceeds the fair value, and the decline in fair value is deemed to be other-than-temporary, the Company will be required to write down the value of its investments, which could negatively impact the Company's results of operations and financial condition.
-During the recent economic downturn, the Company has written down the value of some of its investments.
+If the carrying value of the Company's investments exceeds the fair value, and the decline in fair value is deemed to be other-than-temporary, the Company will be required to write down the value of its investments, which would negatively impact the Company's results of operations and financial condition.

-The Company relies upon North Carolina and Texas for about 58.8% of its title insurance premiums.
-Changes in the economic or regulatory environments in North Carolina and Texas could have an adverse affect on the Company.
+The Company relies upon North Carolina for a significant portion of its premiums and profitability.
+Changes in the economic or regulatory environments in North Carolina could have an adverse impact on the Company.

-North Carolina and Texas are the largest sources of premium revenue for the title insurance subsidiaries and, in 2011, represented approximately 58.8% of total premiums earned by the Company.
-A decrease in the level of real estate activity in North Carolina or Texas, driven either by depressed economic conditions, changes in regulatory environments or other factors that could influence demand, could have a disproportionately negative impact on the Company's financial results.
+North Carolina is the largest source of premium revenue for the title insurance subsidiaries and, in 2012, represented approximately 30.6% of total premiums earned by the Company.
+A decrease in the level of real estate activity in North Carolina driven either by depressed economic conditions, changes in regulatory environments or other factors that could influence demand, could have a disproportionately negative impact on the Company's financial results.